jlink/how-to-specify-it/docs/README.md

 > We hope the reader will find the ideas in this paper helpful in developing effective property-based tests in the future.

 ## References

+1. Clá́udio Amaral, Mário Florido, and V ítor Santos Costa.
+Prologcheck – property- based testing in prolog.
+In Michael Codish and Eijiro Sumii, editors, Functional and Logic Programming, pages 1–17, Cham, 2014.
+Springer International Publishing.
+2. Thomas Arts, John Hughes, Joakim Johansson, and Ulf T. Wiger.
+Testing telecoms software with quviq quickcheck.
+In Marc Feeley and Philip W. Trinder, editors, Proceedings of the 2006 ACM SIGPLAN Workshop on Erlang, Portland, Oregon, USA, September 16, 2006, pages 2–10.
+ACM, 2006.
+3. E. T. Barr, M. Harman, P. McMinn, M. Shahbaz, and S. Yoo.
+The oracle problem in software testing: A survey.
+IEEE Trans. on Soft.
+Eng., 41(5):507–525, May 2015.
+4. Rudy Matela Braquehais.
+Tools for discovery, refinement and generalization of functional properties by enumerative testing.
+PhD thesis, University of York, UK, 2017.
+5. Manfred Broy, Bengt Jonsson, J-P Katoen, Martin Leucker, and Alexander Pretschner.
+Model-based testing of reactive systems.
+In Volume 3472 of Springer LNCS.
+Springer, 2005.
+6. Tsong Y Chen, Shing C Cheung, and Shiu Ming Yiu.
+Metamorphic testing: a new approach for generating next test cases.
+Technical report, Technical Report HKUST-CS98-01, Department of Computer Science, Hong Kong, 1998.
+7. Tsong Yueh Chen, Fei-Ching Kuo, Huai Liu, Pak-Lok Poon, Dave Towey, T. H. Tse, and Zhi Quan Zhou.
+Metamorphic testing: A review of challenges and opportunities.
+ACM Comput.
+Surv., 51(1):4:1–4:27, January 2018.
+8. Koen Claessen.
+Inductive testing.
+Private communication; see slides at https://docs.google.com/presentation/d/1pejW9foV4ZAw5e03kYR3urNQsIPobomY_5HshxZQpLc/edit?usp=drivesdk
+9. Koen Claessen and John Hughes.
+Quickcheck: A lightweight tool for random test- ing of haskell programs.
+In Proc.
+5th ACM SIGPLAN Int.
+Conf. on Functional Programming, ICFP ’00, 2000.
+10. Lindley et al., editor.
+A List of Successes That Can Change the World - Essays Dedicated to Philip Wadler on the Occasion of His 60th Birthday, volume 9600 of Lecture Notes in Computer Science.
+Springer, 2016.
+11. Robert W Floyd.
+Assigning meanings to programs.
+In Program Verification, pages 65–81.
+Springer, 1993.
+12. Patrice Godefroid, Nils Klarlund, and Koushik Sen. Dart: directed automated random testing.
+In ACM Sigplan Notices, volume 40, pages 213–223.
+ACM, 2005.
+13. John V. Guttag and James J. Horning.
+The algebraic specification of abstract data types.
+Acta informatica, 10(1):27–52, 1978.
+14. C. A. Hoare.
+Proof of correctness of data representations.
+Acta Inf., 1(4):271–281, December 1972.
+15. Charles Antony Richard Hoare.
+An axiomatic basis for computer programming.
+Communications of the ACM, 12(10):576–580, 1969.
+16. John Hughes.
+Experiences with quickcheck: Testing the hard stuff and staying sane.
+In et al. [10], pages 169–186.
+17. John Hughes.
+Experiences with quickcheck: Testing the hard stuff and staying sane.
+In et al. [10], pages 169–186.
+18. Andreas Löscher and Konstantinos Sagonas.
+Targeted property-based testing.
+In Proceedings of the 26th ACM SIGSOFT International Symposium on Software Testing and Analysis, pages 46–56.
+ACM, 2017.
+19. Bertrand Meyer.
+Applying’design by contract’.
+Computer, 25(10):40–51, 1992.
+20. Rickard Nilsson.
+Scalacheck: the definitive guide.
+2014.
+21. Manolis Papadakis and Konstantinos Sagonas.
+A proper integration of types and function specifications with property-based testing.
+In Proceedings of the 10th ACM SIGPLAN workshop on Erlang, pages 39–50.
+ACM, 2011.
+22. Lee Pike.
+Smartcheck: automatic and efficient counterexample reduction and gen- eralization.
+In Wouter Swierstra, editor, Proceedings of the 2014 ACM SIGPLAN symposium on Haskell, Gothenburg, Sweden, September 4-5, 2014, pages 53–64.
+ACM, 2014.
+23. G Polya.
+How to solve it!
+A system of thinking which can help you solve any problem.
+Princeton University Press, 1945.
+24. Colin Runciman, Matthew Naylor, and Fredrik Lindblad.
+Smallcheck and lazy smallcheck: automatic exhaustive testing for small values.
+In Andy Gill, editor, Proceedings of the 1st ACM SIGPLAN Symposium on Haskell, Haskell 2008, Victoria, BC, Canada, 25 September 2008, pages 37–48.
+ACM, 2008.
+25. Koushik Sen, Darko Marinov, and Gul Agha.
+Cute: a concolic unit testing engine for c.
+In ACM SIGSOFT Software Engineering Notes, volume 30, pages 263–272.
+ACM, 2005.

+#### 26
+> J Michael Spivey.
+Understanding Z: a specification language and its formal semantics, volume 3.
+Cambridge University Press, 1988.

 #### Ref 1
 > E. T. Barr, M. Harman, P. McMinn, M. Shahbaz, and S. Yoo.
 The oracle problem in software testing: A survey. _IEEE Trans. on Soft.
 Eng._, 41(5):507–525, May 2015.